jooohyunpark/itp-canvas-for-coders/README.md

 ## Values
 #### 💡 Invent creativity together
-No ideas/questions are weird.
+No ideas/questions are wrong.
 We respect every thought and encourage diverse perspectives.

 #### 🧠 Learn by doing
 Ideate, research, prototype, and iterate.
 Dive deep into writing code, even if it breaks sometimes.